APiTJLillo/adaptive-cards-generator/README.md

 ```

 Listen for this event in UI Builder and provide the resulting fields back to the
-component via the `referenceFields` property to update the modal with the dot
+component via the `referenceFields` property.
+When both the `referenceTable`
+and `referenceFields` properties are populated, the component caches the table's
+fields locally and refreshes the modal with the new options.
+Subsequent requests
-walked table's fields.
-Both the property and the `reference-table-requested`
+for the same table reuse the cached values.
+Both the properties and the
-event are declared in `now-ui.json` so they appear in the UI Builder
+`reference-table-requested` event are declared in `now-ui.json` so they appear in
-configuration panel.
+the UI Builder configuration panel.